Danozuke/AriaOfSorrowBingoGenerator/README.md

 #Castlevania Aria Of Sorrow Bingo Generator
-First attempt at a bingo card generator for Castlevania Aria of Sorrow.

 This still needs a lot of development, but I'm just hoping to set a starting point for a tool that works with the Aria of Sorrow Randomizer.